-* Dollar index dragged back down after popping to 3-week
+* Dollar index dragged back down after popping to 3-week high

 * Markets await US-China summit and its geopolitical implications

 * Safe-haven buoyed as risk averse mood continues to linger

 By Shinichi Saoshiro

 TOKYO, April 6 (Reuters) - The dollar nursed losses against a basket of currencies early on Thursday, weighed down by caution over the impending U.S.-China summit and geopolitical concerns.

 The dollar index against a basket of major currencies was down 0.15 percent at 100.410.

 It had risen to a three-week high of 100.850 overnight on an upbeat U.S. ADP private sector employment report.